 At St Andrew’s, we believe that every child is entitled to a curriculum that is creative, captivating and challenging and equips them for today and tomorrow.
 Our Curriculum Statement (available at https://www.st-andrews.notts.sch.uk/curriculum/) details this intent and outlines our principles and aims which are underpinned by our strong Christian values.

+Our children are enthusiastic learners and love to find out more about the world in which they live.
 We understand the importance that Geography plays in this and in enabling our pupils to become knowledgeable citizens, who care about the future of the world, and aim to deliver a curriculum which develops their geographical knowledge, fieldwork skills and encourages them to ‘push out into the deep’ in both their learning and their personal development.

 Our aims are reflected in our Curriculum Statement and our desire to deliver an outstanding and inclusive Geography curriculum to all our pupils: